 In these final days, consider pet hospice care or supportive palliative care during the final phases of your dog’s life, either at a care facility or by providing care at home.

-Your veterinarian can give you advice on your dog’s specific needs, but it comes down to limiting suffering and creating a calm and comfortable atmosphere.
+Your veterinarian can advise your dog’s specific needs, but it comes down to limiting suffering and creating a calm and comfortable atmosphere.
 Facilities that provide palliative care for your aging dog offer services based on your dog’s needs, including managing incontinence, bandage and wound care, and more.
 An internet search will lead you to dog palliative care facilities in your area.

 Our pets give us so much love and joy that the thought of losing them can be too sad to consider.
-But by providing end of life care and preparing to euthanize your dog is the least you can do to your dog the caring send-off he deserves.
+But by providing end-of-life care and preparing to euthanize your dog is the least you can do to give your dog the caring send-off he deserves.

 – Noah Rue